securebysyeddlr-oss/Shadow-md/README.md

 This project contains code from various open source projects:
 - Baileys (MIT License)
-- Other libraries as listed in package.json
+- Other libraries as listed in package.jsBot